 Juan Pablo Montoya

-Juan Pablo Montoya is a Colombian Formula 1 driver and the only motor racing professional to win a CART Serie title, the Indianapolis 500 and the Daytona 24 hours, all in his first attempt.
+Juan Pablo Montoya is a Colombian Formula 1 driver and the only motor racing professional to win a CART Serie title, the Indianapolis 500, and the Daytona 24 hours, all in his first attempt.

 He inherited the love of his father for cars and from the age of five he began his passion for speed.
-From an early age, he began to demostrate his skills in this sport, becoming a young promise of Formula 1.
+From an early age, he began to demonstrate his skills in this sport, becoming a young promise of Formula 1.

 Montoya competed in three different categories at the same time, achieving good results, until he decided to move from Colombia to Europe to follow his dream of racing in Formula 1.
 He is an example of personal growth and how working with perseverance will help you to achieve everything you need.

 Just like he did with his working teams in professional motorsports, Montoya is a speaker sending a contagious and powerful positive message of motivation and improvement to his audience.
-In his conferences he gives, through his personal and professional experience in motorsport, the keys of leadership to manage a team with success.

 Juan Pablo Montoya won CART series in 1999 and achieved ten victories in two seasons with Ganassii.
-Afterwards, he began to race in Formula 1, stage when he won 7 victories, 30 pódiums and 13 poles.
-2003 was his stelar season: he won the Monaco Grand Prix, one of the most important and prestigious races in the world.
+Afterwards, he began to race in Formula 1, stage when he won 7 victories, 30 podiums and 13 poles.
+2003 was his stellar season: he won the Monaco Grand Prix, one of the most important and prestigious races in the world.
 It was also in 2003 when he beat the world record racing, the latest lap in Formula 1, at 250,844 Kilometers/hour in Italy Grand Prix.

-Since 2017, he is part of the Team Penske 2017, one of the most prestigious teams of motorsport and he is considered by many the best driver of Colombia.
+Since 2017, he is part of Team Penske 2017, one of the most prestigious teams of motorsport and he is considered by many the best driver of Colombia.

 Robin Horsfall